benfrick/docs-portfolio/src/doc/commerce/checkout/overview-checkout.md

 ---

-Learn how to use [Cart and Checkout](/doc/commerce/checkout/api_checkout.html) to enable the purchase of Nike products and services in your app.
+Learn how to use [Cart & Checkout](/doc/commerce/checkout/api_checkout.html) to enable the purchase of Nike products and services in your app.

 ### Nike Checkout gives consumers fast and easy purchases